Kamaldeep Bhui

 Biography

-Funded by MRC/UKRI and NIHR, he is currently investigating the role of adverse childhood experiences in mental health trajectories using creative arts research methods, to be followed by co-design of digital interventions; photovoice as an approach to gather experience data and then to co-design interventions to reduce race disparities in the use of the mental health act; and understanding eco-social and syndemic drivers of multiple morbidities in psychoses in order to reduce inequalities.
-His research is grounded in tackling race inequality and racism and promoting social justice using socio-cultural and anthropological critiques of medical practice.
+Kamaldeep Bhui CBE is Professor of Psychiatry in the Dept of Psychiatry in the University of Oxford; and Honorary Consultant Psychiatrist at East London and at Oxford Health NHS Foundation Trusts.
+He leads the CHIMES Collaborative, integrating creative arts, interdisciplinary and lived experience perspectives in mental health care and research.
+Funded by MRC/UKRI and NIHR, he is currently investigating the role of adverse childhood experiences in mental health trajectories using creative arts research methods, to be followed by co-design of digital interventions (a serious game and online cultural assets including life stories) and preventive public health resources; photovoice as an approach to gather experience data and then to co-design interventions to reduce race disparities in the use of the mental health act; and understanding eco-social, intersectional, and syndemic drivers of multiple morbidities in psychoses in order to reduce inequalities.
+His work spans the life-course and includes research of global mental health, depression, psychoses, suicide and self-harm, extremism and terrorism, air quality and climate change, and the organisation and delivery of health services, and the development of evidence informed policies and legislation.
+His research seeks to tackle health inequalities, and especially, race inequality and racism and promoting social justice through socio-cultural and anthropological critiques of medical practice and research.

-He completed clinical training in London, secured a first Consultant appointment in 1999, followed in 2000 and 2003 by Consultant/Senior Lecturer and Consultant/Professorial posts in East London Foundation Trust and Queen Mary University of London.
+Kamaldeep Bhui studied Pharmacology (BSc) at UCL and Medicine (MBBS) at United Medical and Dental Schools of Guys and St Thomas’ (now King's College) qualifying in 1988.
+He holds postgraduate qualifications in psychiatry, mental health studies, epidemiology, and psychotherapy.
+He completed clinical training in London, secured a first Consultant appointment in 1999, followed in 2000 and 2003 by Consultant/Senior Lecturer and Consultant/Professorial posts in East London Foundation Trust and Queen Mary University of London (Barts and The London, School of Medicine and Dentistry).
 He trained as a psychoanalytic psychotherapist, and previously worked in medical psychotherapy as well as adult psychiatry (assertive outreach for street homeless people) in the NHS.